open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 If there is a configurable limit, the SDK MAY honor the environment variables specified in [SDK environment variables](../sdk-environment-variables.md#span-collection-limits).

-There SHOULD be a log message emitted by the SDK the first time per process where a span attribute, event, or link is discarded due to a limit.
-This message should be once per attributes, events, and links, and MUST be configurable on or off, with a default of on.
+There SHOULD be a log emitted to indicate to the user that an attribute, event, or link was discarded due to such a limit.
+To prevent excessive logging, the log should not be emitted once per span, or per discarded attribute, event, or links.

 ## Span processor